Pentasis/ultima_loca_1/README.md

+# Archived Project

+In anticipation of Transport Fever 3 I have archived all my mods for TF2.

+WARNING: This mod has been published on the Steam Workshop under the name "Not So Temperate Generator".

 # Ultima Loca

 This generator enables (mixed !) narrow & wide rivers and well-defined mountain ranges with very flat areas inbetween.